skoona/skn_utils/README.md

     SknSettings                      # Multi-level application Configuration class, Key/Value Container with Dot/Hash notiation support.

-    SknUtils::Configurable           # Basic one-level configuration settings module for Applications and or Gems
+    SknUtils::Configurable           # Basic one-level configuration settings module for Applications and or Gems SknContainer                     # Basic Key/Value container which #registers and #resolves procs, classes, and/or object

 ## Configuration Options
     None required other than initialization hash

+## Public Methods: SknContainer ONLY
+    SknContainer is global constant containing an initialized Object of Concurrent::Hash using defaults with additional methods.
+    Returns the keyed value as the original instance/value or if provided a proc the result of calling that proc.
+    To register a class or object for global retrieval, use the following API.
+Also review the RSpecs for additional useage info.
+      #register(key, contents = nil, options = {}, &block)
+        - example:
+            SknContainer.register(:some_klass, MyClass)                   -- class as value
+            SknContainer.register(:the_instance, MyClass.new)             -- Object Instance as value
+            SknContainer.register(:unique_instance, -> {MyClass.new})     -- New Object Instance for each #resolve

+            SknContainer                                                  -- #register return self to enable chaining .register(:unique_instance, -> {MyClass.new})
+                  .register(:the_instance, MyClass.new)
+                    .register(:some_klass, MyClass)

+      #resolve(key)
+        - example:
+            klass  = SknContainer.resolve(:some_klass)
+            result = SknContainer.resolve(:some_klass).new

+            obj_instance1 = SknContainer.resolve(:unique_instance)
+            obj_instance2 = SknContainer.resolve(:unique_instance)

+            same_instance = SknContainer.resolve(:the_instance)

 ## Public Methods: SknSettings ONLY